dmh2000/telemetry/step1/README.md

 ## Deploy to real IOT device

 Since I forked the repo all I need to do is log in to my Beaglebone, clone the repo, and set up the Quickstart simulated device as above in 'Send Simualted Telemetry'.
+I had Node version 10 installed on my BeagleBone.
+I just set up the device connection string as an environment variable, did "npm install" in the simulated-device directory, and ran the program.
+I used my workstation as the receiving end, running the ReadDeviceToCloudMessages.js there.
+It worked without modification.
+This reinforces that you can do much of your development for the IOT device on  your workstation and only deploy to the IOT device when ready.